flynnsbit/DOS_Shareware_MyMenu/README.md

 ---------------------------------
 Everything sourced for this pack is 100% Shareware, Freeware, or OpenSource and can be distributed openly.

+Full VHD download-- extract zip and drop in your /games/AO486/ directory on your MiSTer and mount in the AO486 core.

+Full Release VHD Download: https://github.com/flynnsbit/DOS_Shareware_MyMenu/releases/tag/v0.1.20

+Minor releases that update the Major Release VHD above:

-Full Release VHD here: https://github.com/flynnsbit/DOS_Shareware_MyMenu/releases/tag/v0.1.20 Use https://raw.githubusercontent.com/flynnsbit/DOS_Shareware_MyMenu/main/_mister/Update_Shareware_Pack_Minor_Release.sh to update to the minor releases of v20.
+Use https://raw.githubusercontent.com/flynnsbit/DOS_Shareware_MyMenu/main/_mister/Update_Shareware_Pack_Minor_Release.sh to update to the minor releases of v20.